For press inquiries, contact:

 Whether you need an interview, photographs, story ideas, media hosting or the scoop on statewide events and attractions, we're here to help.

 Snodgrass was also a founding member of the Board of Directors for Friends of the Mansion, Inc. and is a former co-chair of "Opening Night," Oklahoma City's annual New Year's Eve celebration.
 She served eight years on Oklahoma's Capitol Preservation Commission and is a former board member for the Arts Council of Oklahoma City.
-She currently serves as a member of the Oklahoma Capitol Improvement Authority and as an ex-officio board member of Allied Arts, and the Native American Cultural and Educational Authority.
+She was named one of Oklahoma City’s Most Powerful Women by Friday in 2012 and was awarded the Oklahoma Council on Public Affairs’ Sheer Vision award in 2012.
+Snodgrass currently serves as a member of the Oklahoma Capitol Improvement Authority, and as an ex-officio board member of Allied Arts, and the Native American Cultural and Educational Authority.

 Photo by KO Rineason